| Title: | Functionality for Characterizing Peaks in Mass Spectrometry in a Scan-Centric Manner |

 The offset predictor using loess

-default_offset_predict_function(model, x)
+default_offset_predict_function(model, x)default_offset_predict_function(model, x)

 model |